BATTLE OF SURIGAO STRAIT CLEAR U.S. VICTORY

 Map of Battle of Surigao Strait, October 25, 1944

-Above: During the one-day Battle of Surigao Strait (October 25, 1944), U.S. Rear Admiral Jesse Oldendorf executed the classic naval maneuver of crossing his enemy’s “T.” The American battle line was able to fire full broadsides at two Japanese strike forces that attempted to pass through the straits and merge into Leyte Gulf.
+Above: During the one-day Battle of Surigao Strait (October 25, 1944), U.S. Rear Adm.
+Jesse Oldendorf executed the classic naval maneuver of crossing his enemy’s “T.” The American battle line was able to fire full broadsides at 2 Japanese strike forces that attempted to pass through the straits and merge into Leyte Gulf.
 They were Vice Adm.
 Shōji Nishimura’s Southern Force and Vice Adm.
 Kiyohide Shima’s Second Striking Force, the latter attached to Nishimura’s.
 Because the strait was narrow, the Japanese naval phalanxes could only reply to the Allies’ salvos initially with forward guns.
-Nishimura’s warships, first on the scene, were annihilated with the exception of one destroyer; Shima’s warships wisely turned tail and fled the battlefield, though not unscathed.
+Nishimura’s warships, first on the scene, were annihilated with the exception of 1 destroyer; Shima’s warships wisely turned tail and fled the battlefield, though not unscathed.
 The Battle of Surigao Strait was the last battleship-versus-battleship action of World War II.
-It one of four naval actions collectively known as Battle of Leyte Gulf (October 23–26, 1944) by virtue of their all being caused by the IJN’s ShōGo Plan.
+It one of 4 naval actions collectively known as the Battle of Leyte Gulf (October 23–26, 1944) by virtue of their all being caused by the IJN’s ShōGo Plan.
 Besides the Battle of Surigao Strait, the others were the Battle of the Sibuyan Sea (October 24), the Battle off Samar (October 25), and the Battle of Cape Engano (October 25–26).
-The Battle of Leyte Gulf spanned more than 100,000 square miles, involved hundreds of ships, included nearly 200,000 participants, resulted in the deaths of thousands of seamen from both sides, and was the largest and, to date, last major naval engagement ever fought.
+The Battle of Leyte Gulf spanned more than 100,000 square miles/258,999 square kilometer, involved hundreds of ships, included nearly 200,000 participants, resulted in the deaths of thousands of seamen from both sides, and was the largest and, to date, last major naval engagement ever fought.
 Map source: Warfare History Network, October 2016.

 Battle of Surigao Strait, October 25, 1944: USS "West Virginia"Battle of Surigao Strait, October 25, 1944: "Asagumo" sinking

-Right: This photo shows the light cruiser USS Denver (foreground) purportedly assisting in shelling the Japanese destroyer Asagumo, burning the background, October 25, 1944.
+Right: This photo shows light cruiser USS Denver (foreground) purportedly assisting in shelling Japanese destroyer Asagumo, burning in the background, October 25, 1944.
 She was one of four destroyers in Nishimura’s “Southern Force.”
 The others were Michishio, Yamagumo, and Shigure.
 (Damaged by a direct shell hit and near misses, Shigure was the only one of Nishimura’s warships to survive the Battle of Surigao Strait.)
-Forced to retire during the sea battle, Asagumo was torpedoed by the destroyer USS McDermut and subsequently finished off by gunfire from U.S. Navy cruisers and destroyers with a loss of 191 crewmembers.
+Forced to retire during the sea battle, Asagumo was torpedoed by destroyer USS McDermut and subsequently finished off by gunfire from U.S. Navy cruisers and destroyers with a loss of 191 crewmembers.

 Recollection of Naval Lieutenant at Battle of Surigao Strait, October 25, 1944